efcs/contracts-abi/README.md

 };

 struct vendor_extended_descriptor_entry_t : base_descriptor_entry_t {
-    // The type of the data.
+    // The vendor ID information is present in the first 4 bits of the `version_and_vendor_info` field.
-    // This is a vendor-specific type, which can be used to identify the data. uint8_t  vendor_id ; // The vendor ID, which can be used to identify the data.

     // Whatever the vendor wants to put here.
 };